oveleon/contao-glossary-bundle/README.md

 With the Contao Glossary Bundle, you can manage glossary terms in the backend and display them using frontend modules.
 Each glossary entry can be individually modified and structured with content elements.
-Terms appearing on your website can be automatically replaced with links and a hovercard preview.
+Terms appearing on your website can be automatically replaced links (or another markup) and a hovercard preview.

 + [Features](#features)
 + [Installation](#installation)